The fourth moment of Dirichlet L-functions along the critical line

+The error term in \eqref{eqsmallt} is non-trivial for $T\ll q^{\frac18-\frac34\theta}$, but it is weaker than the main terms only for $T\ll q^{\frac1{22}-\frac3{11}\theta}$.
+The best known value of $\theta$ is $7/64$, proved by Kim and Sarnak~\cite{Kim03}.
+Thanks to Blomer, Fouvry, Kowalski, Michel and Mili{\'c}evi{\'c}~\cite{BFK+17a,BFK+17b}, we may remove the dependence on the Ramanujan-Petersson conjecture and take $\theta=0$ for prime moduli .

-We split the average over $t$ into two segments, according to the size of $t$ that $t\le q^{\ve}$ and $t>q^{\ve}$.
-We use essentially different methods to handle these two parts.
-For large $t$, we focus on the power savings from $t$-aspect.
-By introducing a weighted function $\Phi(t)$, we may force $m$ and $n$ to be close to each other, and for otherwise, the integral over $t$ is small.
-Then, after some technical treatments, the problem evolves into a quadratic divisor problem
+When $t$ is large, we appeal to a weighted function $\Phi(t)$ to force $m$ and $n$ to be close to each other.
+After some technical treatments, we may transform the problem essentially to a quadratic divisor problem

 for a compact support function $F$.